alexxzk/smartorderwithai/README.md

 ```
 ⬆️ (Replace above with your app's name)
 ```
-SAVE money and time with Automate AI
+SAVE money and time with Automate AI order system

 ## Demo App